-Tweaking your Amazon Channels – Distribution in Uncertain Times
+Tweaking Your Amazon Channels – Distribution in Uncertain Times

-This type of store flexibility is relatively easy to accommodate, but from an eCommerce point of view it can cause massive friction points.
-For an industry that for the last 10 years has been hyper focused on efficiency distribution — disruption at one point can cause a huge amount of pain right when the consumers need the channel the most.
+This type of store flexibility is relatively easy to accommodate, but from an eCommerce point of view, it can cause massive friction points.
+For an industry that for the last 10 years has been hyper-focused on efficiency distribution — disruption at one point can cause a huge amount of pain right when the consumers need the channel the most.

-When we’re facing shocks to the system – being hyper efficient usually leads to being hyper inflexible.
+When we’re facing shocks to the system – being hyper-efficient usually leads to being hyper inflexible.

 This balancing act can be difficult to navigate… so when Amazon announced yesterday that starting immediately it will stop issuing POs until April 5th for replenishable ASINS for anything “non-essential” and extend delivery windows for those that are (to reduce automated deductions) we took this as a massive sign that they’re about to flip their model on its head.

-This should not be a surprise given the companion announcement they’re looking to hire 100,000 logistics workers — the FCs are their bottleneck – both for inbound freight (door availability for trucks) as well as for picking & packing.
+This should not be a surprise given the companion announcement they’re looking to hire 100,000 logistics workers — the FCs are their bottleneck – both for inbound freight (door availability for trucks) as well as for picking and packing.
 This is also being extended to both 1P and 3P sellers who use FBA given the FC constraints.

-Unrestricted Product List – Anything considered Household Staple, Medical, or Essential
+Unrestricted Product List – Anything Considered Household Staple, Medical, or Essential

-- 1P Direct -> Operate as normal but with expectation of significantly increased order sizing from multiple FCs.
+- 1P Direct -> Operate as normal but with the expectation of significantly increased order sizing from multiple FCs.
 Delivery windows have been increased to avoid chargebacks.

 Restricted Product List – Everything else